Asier Villalibre: Athletic Bilbao

 On 20 August 2017, Villalibre was loaned to second-tier club Real Valladolid for one year.
 After only netting twice in the cup, his loan was terminated and he subsequently moved to Lorca FC of the same league also in a temporary deal.

 Villalibre scored his first league goal for Athletic on 25 January 2020, playing 84 minutes in the 1–1 away draw with RCD Espanyol.
 The following 17 January, his last-minute equaliser against FC Barcelona earned extra time and an eventual 3–2 win in the 2021 Supercopa de España final; he was also the target of an aggression that earned Lionel Messi the first club red card of his career.

 After totalling 35 games and four goals in 2020–21, Villalibre fell down the pecking order the following years, and was loaned to Deportivo Alavés on 30 January 2023.
 He scored twice during the second-division play-offs to help the club to gain promotion, starting with a 2–0 victory over Eibar; in the second leg of the final at Levante UD, his penalty deep into injury time of extra time was the tie's only goal.

 Back with Athletic, on 16 September 2023 Villalibre scored in a 3–0 win over Cádiz CF just a few seconds after replacing Gorka Guruzeta.
 On 7 December, in his first start of the season, he netted twice against CD Cayón in the second round of the Copa del Rey.
 A month later, he added two to help defeat Eibar in the round of 32 (3–0), repeating the feat in the next stage as the hosts downed Alavés 2–0; with these six goals, he equalled Javi Luke's tally from the 1991–92 edition, and finished joint-top scorer of the tournament together with Abdón Prats and Anastasios Douvikas.
 He did not leave the bench in the final, won against Mallorca on penalties.

 Alavés

 On 15 July 2024, Villalibre returned to Alavés on a four-year contract.
+He played much less minutes in his second spell, scoring his only goal on 28 August in the 2–1 win at Real Sociedad from a penalty.

+Racing Santander

-In August 2025, he was loaned to second division side Racing de Santander.
-In his first three appearances for the latter, he scored four times.
+In August 2025, Villalibre was loaned to second division side Racing de Santander with an obligatory buyout clause in case of promotion.
+In his first three appearances for the latter, he scored four times to be named Segunda División Player of the Month.

+Villalibre scored 16 goals for Racing, who returned to the top flight as champions; consequently, he signed a permanent deal on 19 May 2026.